STATUS:

 1.)
 Insurance generally does not cover risk, only damage.
 If there is already damage, and you suspect that there is imminent risk of additional damage, your insurance will likely not want you to wait for it to get worse which may inflate the claim's size.

 2.)
-The type of coverage depends on the damaged property that's involved:
+The type of coverage depends on the damaged property that's involved.
+This affects which coverage you should start with:

 Vehicle Damage = Car Insurance